yoowook1207/decode_front/README.md

 ## Development Description

 The application is focused on helping kids to have much interest to read and learn English.
 Using generative AI API to generate a story book in English.
-Users may choose an outline of the story, and AI fills up the details.
+Users may choose an outline of the story, and AI fills up the details...
 <!-- ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`. -->